 The final step after you have moved your furniture is to reassemble it.
 You can either do this yourself or outsource the help of a handyman or removal company.

 Whilst not cheap, having a third party reassemble your furniture will likely be quicker and done to a higher quality than if you install it yourself.
 If you do decide to rebuild the furniture yourself, make sure to follow the manual exactly and to have all the tools and screws ready beforehand.

 We hope that you found this step by step guide on how to move your furniture helpful.
-If you are moving internationally, these pages may be of interest to you:
+If you are moving internationally, the pages below may be of interest to you!